pyblosxom/pyblosxom/docs/source/writing_entries.rst

    A warning about category names:

-   Be careful when you create your categories--be sure to use characters that are appropriate in directory names for the file system you're using.
+   Be careful when you create your categories---be sure to use characters that are appropriate in directory names for the file system you're using.